Development Team

 Air-conditioning

-Yes.
 Each residence at The Rider is designed to include air-conditioning.

 Air-Conditioning Features:

-• Central air-conditioning systems serving individual residences
+• Central air-conditioning systems serving individual residences,

-• Energy-efficient HVAC equipment designed to support modern performance standards
+• Energy-efficient HVAC equipment designed to support modern performance standards,

 • Smart sensors integrated with climate systems, designed to assist with temperature control and usage monitoring